Personal Skincare Experiences by Matthew Malin, co-founder of MALIN + GOETZ:

 While I’m not a medical professional, I’m often asked for advice by fans of our products about how I cope and care for my skin.
 So I’ve decided to share some of my personal experiences and research here with you in the hopes that they might bring you some relief and address your top questions.
 (Please note: We are not making medical suggestions or claims and suggest that you consult a dermatologist about any health issues you might have before making changes to your skincare routine, should you be concerned.)

-My Skincare Regime: My skin is dry, flaky and ultra sensitive.
-Nice, right?
-I have a lot of redness and I am easily irritated.
 The most important part of my routine is simply to keep my skin clean.
-I wash every morning and evening with our refreshing Grapefruit Face Cleanser —I find that this brings calm, clarity and evenness to my tone.
-The Rosacea is not gone, but tolerable.
+I wash every morning and evening with our Grapefruit Face Cleanser —I find that this brings clarity and evenness to my tone.
+The seborrhea is not gone, but tolerable.

 What To Ask Your Derm About: